Cyb10101/cyb10101.github.io/content/posts/password-manager.md

 **KeePass 1 + 2** is the local variant, so you have to make sure that you keep the file well.
 But it is also annoying because it is not exactly user-friendly and has its problems with synchronization.

-**Bitwarden** and **LastPass**, is the online variant.
+**Bitwarden** is the online variant.
 With which you can almost always have passwords filled out skillfully with an addon.
 In addition, there are apps on the smartphone, whatever you always have with you.
 With an authenticator you can additionally protect access, which I would recommend.
 That’s comfortable!